pete312/codeit/README.md

 sample
 ------

-    grab a sample to view of data from list type or dict type data set.
+    grab a sample of a big dataset (works on list like or dict type data).

 tabulate
 --------